Saulters History, Family Crest & Coats of Arms

 Early History of the Saulters family

-Another 175 words (12 lines of text) covering the years 1404, 1383, 1386, 1388, 1397, 1397 and 1399 are included under the topic Early Saulters History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Saulters research.
+Another 88 words (6 lines of text) covering the years 1404, 1383, 1386, 1388, 1397, 1399, 1580, 1650, 1718, 1723 and 1673 are included under the topic Early Saulters History in all our PDF Extended History products and printed products wherever possible.

 Saulters Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Saulters include Salter, Sallter, Saltier, Saltire and others.

 Early Notables of the Saulters family (pre 1700)

-Another 36 words (3 lines of text) are included under the topic Early Saulters Notables in all our PDF Extended History products and printed products wherever possible.
+Another 52 words (4 lines of text) are included under the topic Early Saulters Notables in all our PDF Extended History products and printed products wherever possible.